openebs-archive/openebs-docs/docs/ugcstor.md

 <h3><a class="anchor" aria-hidden="true" id="backup-and-restore"></a>Backup and Restore</h3>

-OpenEBS volume can be backed up and restore along with application using OpenEBS velero plugin.
-It helps the user for taking backup of OpenEBS volumes to a third party storage location and then restoration of the data whenever it needed.
-The steps for taking backup and restore are following.
+OpenEBS volume can be backed up and restored along with the application using OpenEBS velero plugin.
+It helps the user for backing up the OpenEBS volumes to third party storage location and restore the data whenever it is required.
+The steps for taking backup and restore are as follows.

 <h4><a class="anchor" aria-hidden="true" id="prerequisties-bkp-restore"></a>Prerequisites</h3>

 - Latest tested Velero version is 1.0.0.
-- Create required storage provider configuration to store the backup data.
+- Create required storage provider(S3) configuration to store the backup.
 - Create required OpenEBS storage pools and storage classes on destination cluster.

 <h4><a class="anchor" aria-hidden="true" id="install-velero"></a>Install Velero (Formerly known as ARK)</h3>